Razvan-Spunei/ProiectInternship/Exercise2/README.md

 The requirements are listed inside of requirements.txt.

 QUICK NOTE: I have looked at the code of the application, and noticed it uses `flask` but it is not in `requirements.txt`, and because of that, it crashed the app when I tried to build it, so I have added it to `requirements.txt`
+Also, the folder `.github` is needed for the Automation part of this exercise, however, it needs to be placed in the root folder, instead of the folder for this exercise.

 ![Build Fail](Screenshots/BuildNoFlask.png)